Our Gathering will be held in the Spring of 2024

 Questions about this form?
 Email Adrien Castle at email@example.com or call the NmTC office at 604-943-6712 or 1-888-382-7711 (toll free)

 The most cost-effective method should be used.
 If you intend to use your own car to travel to the event, you will be reimbursed the number of kilometres between your residence and your lodging and the event.
+See travel claim form for more details.
 No other expenses will be reimbursed for travel in a private vehicle (e.g. fuel).

 No receipts are required for meal allowances or incidentals.
 You cannot claim a per diem for a meal which was provided at the event.
 Examples of required receipts would be any eligible parking or ferry costs.

-The two designated First Nations delegates, and one youth and/or elder per community can request reimbursement for self-parking during the event dates.
+The two designated First Nations delegates and one youth and/or elder per community can request reimbursement for self-parking during the event dates.
 Receipts are required.
 No valet parking charges are eligible for reimbursement.
+Hotel rates for parking are as follows:

 $4 for 1 hour